cloudfoundry/community/toc/rfc/rfc-draft-pcap-bosh.md

 Drawbacks are the following:
 * No congestion control
-* Requires other tools for Windows, as `tcpdump` is not available.
+* `tcpdump` must be available on the stemcell and is executed as external process.
+Considering that the administrator can easily run `tcpdump` via BOSH SSH with the same permissions, this does not pose an increased risk.
 * More complex scenarios that would benefit from a central component will require more work or a different solution.